-Figure 3.6: The normalised SDSS ugriz (dashed) and INT-WFC $(UgriZ){WFC}$ (bold) system responses.
+Figure 3.6: Upper panel: The normalised SDSS ugriz (dashed) and INT-WFC $(UgriZ){WFC}$ (bold) system responses.
 The INT-WFC system responses are those calculated in Section 3.4.1 and include the effects of the telescope optics and atmospheric absorption.
-Plotted in the bottom panel are normalised model spectra of Vega (A0V), the Sun (G2V) and Proxima Centauri (M6V).
+Bottom panel: Normalised model spectra of Vega (A0V), the Sun (G2V) and Proxima Centauri (M6V).